larrymyers/protoc-gen-twirp_typescript/README.md

 This decision is intentional, since only client code destination is likely somewhere different than the server code.

+### Generating Code for Twirp v6

+By default code is generated that supports the twirp v5 spec.
+If you want to use the the v6 prerelease specify the version using protoc params.

+    protoc --twirp_typescript_out=version=v6:<path-to-project> <path-to-proto-file>

+The relevant change here is the routing path, which now starts with the proto package instead of "twirp/".

 * [Minimal JSON Client Usage](doc/minimal.md)
 * [Protobuf.js Client Usage](doc/protobufjs.md)